You’re in pain and you’ve reached the end of conventional medicine

 There is nothing quite as satisfying to me than removing the experience of pain from your daily life.
 In our initial consultation, we will take the time to explore the root of the issue, the type of pain pattern you’re living with, and determine unique aspects of your constitution that modern conventional medicine often ignores.
 You will receive a hands on treatment featuring a combination of acupuncture, spinal adjustments, cupping, gua sha, and physiotherapy devices, as well as a detailed at home, self-care treatment strategy.
 It may take several visits before we make significant progress, but my goal is for you to experience pain relief on your first clinic visit, and for up to a week beyond that.
 I’m looking forward to meeting you, and beginning our work together on this meaningful mission.

-Dr. Grady Nesbitt is a naturopathic physician at Heart Spring Health whose mission is to provide same day pain relief so that you can fully enjoy all that life has to offer.
-Using a diversity of modalities such as acupuncture, spinal adjustments, and physiotherapy devices, combined with naturopathic staples such as herbal medicine, homeopathy, and nutritional counselling, Dr. Nesbitt provides solutions for sports injuries, all types of chronic and acute pain, and degenerative conditions such as osteoarthritis and osteoporosis.
+Dr. Grady Nesbitt is a naturopathic physician at Heart Spring Health in Portland, Oregon whose mission is to provide same day pain relief so that you can fully enjoy all that life has to offer.
+Using a diversity of modalities such as acupuncture, spinal adjustments, and physiotherapy devices, combined with naturopathic staples such as herbal medicine, homeopathy, and nutritional counseling, Dr. Nesbitt provides solutions for sports injuries, all types of chronic and acute pain, and degenerative conditions such as osteoarthritis and osteoporosis.
 His skills were acquired over nine years of medical training and orthopedic focused preceptorships at both the prestigious National University of Natural Medicine (NUNM) and Bastyr University, as well as decades of athletic pursuit.
 Click here to learn more about Dr. Nesbitt.

 - CDC – Prevalence of Chronic Pain and High-Impact Chronic Pain Among Adults — United States, 2016.
 Weekly – Periodical 2018.
 James Dahlhamer, PhD; Jacqueline Lucas MPH; Carla Zelaya PhD; Richard Nahin PhD; Sean Mackey MD, PhD; Lynn DeBar PhD; Robert Kerns, PhD; Michael Von Korff ScD; Linda Porter PhD; Charles Helmick MD www.cdc.gov